funcompbio/practical3/practical3.md

 # Setting up a Git repo in our local disk

-Here we are going to set up our first Git repo in our local disk.
+Here we are going to set up our first Git repository, commonly referred to with the shorthand Git _repo_, in our local disk.
 First make sure you have a directory called `practical3` with the two CSV files `cataluna_setmanal.csv` and `comarques_setmanal.csv`.
 Now, enter the `practical3` directory and type the following: